BEDABRATA-DUTTA/Simple-Atm-machine/README.md

-# Simple-Atm-machine
+# Simple-ATM-Machine
-This my first learning with Github
+This is my first learning with Github

 import java.util.*;
 class ATM